 Puppies can’t control their bodily functions until they’re around 12 weeks old, so until then, you’ll have to be patient (and invest in cleaning supplies).
 But just because you have a little pup doesn’t mean you can’t start establishing good habits.
 Take your puppy outside, to the same spot, every two hours, and reward them with treats and words of encouragement after they successfully “go” where they’re supposed to.

 When house training your pup, our friends at The Humane Society believe that being prepared is key.
 “Even the most diligent puppy parents will experience cleaning up a mess!
 It’s perfectly natural and common for puppies to have accidents, so investing in an enzyme-based cleaner to have on hand will help you during the potty-training phase of puppy parenthood.
 If house-training feels daunting, check out this article on some great tips.”

-Dog enthusiast Rachel Fusaro has 5 helpful hacks for puppy potty training, and managed to potty train her dog’s new pup in just one week.
+Dog enthusiast Rachel Fusaro has 5 helpful hacks for puppy potty training, and managed to potty train her dog’s new pup in just one week (also, check our more of our favorite puppy training videos here.)
 Check it out:

 Raising your pre-teen pup